nens/threedi-results-analysis/external-dependencies/README.rst

   steps:
     - Add environment variable to your QGIS installation of choice:
         ``HDF5_DIR=C:\Program Files\QGIS 3.4``
-    - Then build wheel with local binaries to folder of interes:
+    - Then build wheel with local binaries to folder of interest:
         ``pip3 wheel -w . --no-binary=h5py --no-deps h5py==2.10.0``
   On linux, it means ``apt install python3-h5py``.